ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 Starting from Windows 10 Microsoft provides `App Installer` package manager.
 One of the most popular third party package managers available for Windows is [Chocolatey](https://chocolatey.org).

-All package managers function in a similar way, but there are some differences in the syntax used for each.
+All package managers function in a similar way, but there are differences in the syntax used for each.
 It's also important to mention that you can install and run a different package manager than the default.

 #### Software compatibility
 Windows is the most widely used OS, and thanks to that most software is adapted to it.
 Even though less popular, MacOS is similar to Windows in this regard.